-It was noted that performance of BLC following reopening had given mixed results with fitness participation remaining strong but swimming significantly reduced.
-It was also reported that costs had been higher and income lower than Freedom Leisure has estimated pre-reopening, however performance was in line with what officers predicted and as reported in the recent Money Matters report.
+It was noted that performance of BLC following reopening had given mixed results with fitness participation remaining strong but swimming had reduced significantly.
+It was also reported that cost had been higher and income lower than pre lockdown however performance was in line with what was predicted and cost estimates the same as reported in the recent Money Matter report.